 Toilet overflows happen pretty often in our neck of the woods.
-It’s not just a curse we have to deal with, but rather every homeowner who owns a toilet is going to deal with an overflow at some point.
+Every homeowner who owns a toilet is going to deal with an overflow at some point.
 Our plumbing systems might be robust, but they’re not magic—they’re going to require some handiwork in order to make sure everything flows correctly and in the right direction.
 Especially with all the time we’ve been spending inside these days, it’s important now more than ever to make sure your toilet is running well.

-So, if you’ve been struggling with your toilet recently and you’ve thought about calling a plumber in Fairfield, OH, then you’re on the right track.
+So, if you’ve been struggling with your toilet recently and you’ve thought about calling a plumber, then you’re on the right track.
 We’ll list some ways that we know homeowners can deal with a toilet overflow, and as always we’re available to help.

 Utilizing a Plunger Correctly

 Plungers are an age-old way to remove clogs and issues with your plumbing system through practical physics.
 A plunger creates a seal which can then pressurize the pipes, making sure whatever material is clogging the toilet eventually gets flushed down easily.
-Plungers are a great solution that homeowners can use since they’re not invasive and can be used with simple directions.
+Plungers are a great solution for homeowners since they’re not invasive and can be used with simple directions.

 The important aspect of using a plunger is making sure you’ve got one that can effectively create a seal that allows you to pressurize the drain.
-If you’ve got a plunger that’s the wrong size, like a sink plunger or a plunger meant for a different type of drain, you’re going to have a lot more trouble trying to plunge your clogged toilet than you would otherwise.
+If you’ve got a plunger that’s the wrong size or a plunger meant for a different type of drain, you’re going to have a lot more trouble trying to plunge your clogged toilet than you would otherwise.
 Contact one of our professional plumbers if you think you’ve got a problem with an incorrectly sized plunger and we can help you out.